Parker H. French

-Background

-The term "confidence man" first appeared in print in newspapers in the summer of 1849.
-It described a New York man arrested for stealing watches or small sums by gaining trust only to betray it.
-Within months, another confidence man was working in New York, this one far more ambitious, bold, and imaginative.
-Persuasive, confident and tough, Parker Hardin French was not small-time; he got his gulls to part with much more than watches.
-An opportunist not averse to milking small amounts from his marks, he also engaged in elaborate, bold, and ambitious exploits.
-Some of those efforts may have begun as legitimate endeavors, but they inevitably resulted in double-crossed partners, betrayed allies, and swindled creditors.
-As the years passed he played many parts, all of them built on quick wits, charm, a remarkably convincing manner, and chutzpa: all the skills of a con man – including deceit.
-Few history students might recognize the name Parker Hardin French; he is not now considered of historical significance.
-But his capers, both grand schemes and small efforts, provide history lovers a unique view of a pivotal and formative period in the nation's development.
-From 1850 to 1862, French was well known to political leaders, the press, and casual newspaper readers alike.
-They became exasperated with his exploits, captivated by his audacity and nervy cheek, or humored by his latest escapade.
-He was judged an incorrigible scoundrel, labeled a chronic megalomaniac, or peddled as a misunderstood victim of his enemies.
-Some believed him a hero.
-Some just thought him insane.
-The writing style and content of some contemporaneous newspaper articles bring to mind a supermarket tabloid-esque character; they present an “everyman” appeal, a popular attraction to and captivation with French's ambitious and imaginative adventures and schemes—he was a “delightful rogue.”

 Youth, marriage, and his first scam

 Ned McGowan, who knew French in 1854 and 1855 in California, summarized his life in two newspapers articles in 1879; Kenneth Johnson republished them with a commentary in 1958.
 McGowan cited no evidence, as his source 25 years earlier was French himself.
 McGowan related that Parker Hardin French was born around 1826 in Kentucky, was orphaned while very young, taken in by a neighboring family of a Judge Edwards and married his foster sister, Lucretia Edwards.
 McGowan's version probably conflated a few different stories that Parker French told about his youth, and the account likely got distorted with time.
 Hampered by lack of access to genealogical records and unassisted by the digital age, historians have accepted the McGowan version of French's early life.
 But the real story is much different.